hryalexis/toolbox-matlab-sentinel-1-sm-doris/README.md

 # How to compute a S1 StripMap interferogram

-1) Download of the two S1 StripMap SLC
+1) Download of two S1 StripMap images
 2) Download of the orbit files (optionnal)
 3) Creating of the full input card or the incomplet input card
-4) In Matlab
+4) In Matlab:

 ```sh
 computation_computation_Sentinel_SM('full_path_of_input_car')